epccs/RPUno/readme.md

 ![MultiDrop](https://raw.githubusercontent.com/epccs/RPUno/master/Hardware/Documents/MultiDrop.png "RPUno MultiDrop")

 Why not use plain RS485?
-I want the host computer to use common serial programs (e.g. avrdude, PySerial, picocom...), and the microcontroller to work with common UART core(s) (e.g. Arduino and ilk).
-Modbus could be used on both the host and the bare metal side but that does not do firmware updates.
-RS-422 (with the transceivers automatically activated) work with the common UART core(s) and host programs for RS-232 so bootloaders can work as expected and so can the other serial programs (e.g. picocom and PySerial).
+I want the host computer to use common serial programs (e.g. avrdude, PySerial, picocom...), and the microcontroller to work with common UART control libraries (e.g. Arduino Uno core).
+Modbus could be used on both the host and the bare metal side but does not have firmware update tools.
+RS-422 (with the transceivers automatically activated) work with the common UART libraries and host programs for RS-232 so bootloaders can work as expected and so do the other serial programs (e.g. picocom and PySerial).

 I prefer a Command Line Interface (CLI), so that is what the examples use.
 The CLI is programmed to respond to commands terminated with a newline, so remember to press enter (which sends a newline) before starting a command.
 The command includes an address with a leading and trailing forward slash "/".
 The command echo starts after the address (second byte) is sent.
 The first byte will cause any transmitting device to stop and dump its outgoing buffer which should prevent collisions since the echo is delayed until after the second byte.